alexriiska/Project-4-Machine-Learning-Heart-Disease/README.md

 ## Data Descriptions:

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worldwide.
 Four out of 5CVD deaths are due to heart attacks and strokes, and one-third of these deaths occur prematurely in people under 70 years of age.
 Heart failure is a common event caused by CVDs and this dataset contains 11 features that can be used to predict a possible heart disease.
+This dataset was created from 5 other dataset from Cleveland, Hungarian, Switzerland, Long Beach VA, and Stalog, with a total of 918 observations of Heart Disease related cases.

-Data can be found in the following links: [Kaggle link](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction), csv file: [heart.csv](Resources/heart.csv)
+Data can be found in [Kaggle link](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction), csv file: [heart.csv](Resources/heart.csv)

 **Columns Details:**
 | Column Name | Description |